amarnathtangudu/message_spam_detection/README.md

 2. Open a terminal in the project directory.

-3. Install the required libraries by running:
+3. Install the required libraries:

    ```bash
    pip install -r requirements.txt